 Through my experience with my son, I learned that preparing kids was the key to successfully leaving them home alone.
 The following tips will help you learn how to do this safely and confidently.

-How to Prepare Your Children to Stay Home Alone
+How to Prepare Your Children For Staying Home Alone

 Most of the time spent away from our children is spent wondering if they will be okay.
 This especially applies to parents who leave their kids alone at home for the first time.